How Much Are Bitcoin Fees Right Now

 As you would expect with any financial transaction, Bitcoin is subject to fees, which we will look at in this article.

-On the other hand, the cryptocurrency ecosystem is not exactly the same as the fiat banking system, and it's important to be able to discern the differences.
-There are pros and cons to any system of transfer.
+On the other hand, the cryptocurrency ecosystem is not the same as the fiat banking system, and it's crucial to discern the differences.
+There are many pros and cons to any approach of transfer.

 Understanding Bitcoin Fees

-The first area of confusion when it comes to Bitcoin fees is the difference between Bitcoin ATM exchange fees and the typical Bitcoin transaction fees to send Bitcoin (BTC) from one wallet to another.
+The first area of confusion regarding Bitcoin fees is the difference between Bitcoin ATM exchange fees and the typical Bitcoin transaction fees to send Bitcoin (BTC) from one wallet to another.
 This is known as the Bitcoin mining fee or the Bitcoin network fee.

-When you exchange fiat for crypto, you are going to pay a heavy exchange fee.
-In contrast, when you send Bitcoin or cryptocurrency from one wallet to another, you are only going to pay a smaller network fee.
+When you exchange fiat for crypto, you will pay a hefty exchange fee.
+In contrast, when you send Bitcoin or cryptocurrency from one wallet to another, you will only pay a smaller network fee.

 Bitcoin ATM operators charge fees that are fixed in nature.
 These run anywhere between 5% - 15%.
 There are very practical reasons for these fees, which we will explore below.
-They are industry standard and not just related to Bitcoin ATM operators, but to all crypto businesses.
+They are industry standard and related to Bitcoin ATM operators, and all crypto businesses.

 Bitcoin Mining Fees

-Bitcoin mining fees have been vastly reduced in recent years mainly due to innovations in the sector such as SegWit as well as inherent design features.
-There are a lot of moving parts to this equation, but the Bitcoin blockchain has basically been designed so that mining fees get reduced over time.
+Bitcoin mining fees have been vastly reduced in recent years mainly due to innovations such as SegWit and inherent design features.
+There are many moving parts within this equation, but the Bitcoin blockchain has been designed to reduce mining fees over time.

 At the time of this writing, it costs about $10 to send $10,000 worth of BTC from an Exodus multi-currency crypto wallet at a ‘normal’ confirmation speed.
-That’s less than 0.1%, though you get a better ratio for larger amounts.
+That’s less than 0.1%, though you get a better ratio for more significant amounts.
 A $1,000 transaction might still cost you around $5.
-You can also increase the amount for a quicker transaction.
+You can also increase the charge for a quicker transaction.
 A ‘high‘ confirmation speed costs $20 to send $10,000 of BTC through the Exodus wallet right now.

-As a consumer, you might only be concerned with the overall transfer fee as opposed to the mining fee, which is more of a technical specification.
-It’s also included in the overall Bitcoin transfer fee anyway.
-But we’re going to explain both fees in this article for the sake of clarity.
-The more you know, the better.
+As a consumer, you might only be concerned with the overall transfer fee instead of the mining fee, which is the more technical specification.
+It’s also included in the general Bitcoin transfer fee anyway.
+But we’re going to explain both costs in this article for the sake of clarity.
+The more you know, the better, especially in the world of investing.

 Current Bitcoin ATM Transaction Fees